StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 ### Tradeoffs - Speed

 Solana's programming model lends itself to massive amounts of parallelization.
 Because every piece of state is identified as read-only or writable, the Solana Sealevel runtime is able to run many transactions in parallel knowing that they will not interfere with each other.
+This is a core tenant of Solana, and why it has a much higher TPS than Eth.

+### Tradeoffs - UI Compatability

+Ethereum's interface model makes it easy for one UI to integrate with multiple smart contracts implementing the same interface.
+This makes forking considerably easier on Eth than it is on Solana.
+Example: On Ethereum, if you fork Uniswap and match the interface, you will have out-of-the-box support in multiple user interfaces.
+On Solana, you would only have support if you did not add any accounts to the function signatures.
+Solana user interfaces tend to be heavily coupled to particular smart contracts.

 ### Tradeoffs - Open Source